Home | Study Links | Rhymes |

 1- frequency wave

-cover most of the non-prime numbers on the entire strip.
-(All grid lines represent even numbers.)
+non-prime numbers on the entire #1 strip. (grid lines represent even numbers)

-The #5-frequency has intervals of 10, number 7 has 14, number 9 has 18, and so on.
+The #5-string has intervals of 10, number 7 has 14, number 9 has 18, and so on.

 It increases by 4 each time.
 For example 3-9-15…, 5-15-25…, 7-21-35…, 9-27-45… etc.